 Year 10 Support Evening

-The Head of Year 10 is Mr Collins.
+The Head of Year 10 is Mr Hinchcliffe.

 The Deputy Head Master with responsibility for pastoral matters is Mr Dixon.